Matt Burton: 2022

 In Round 19, Burton produced one of the best performances of his rugby league career against the Gold Coast Titans in Parramatta steering Canterbury to a 36-26 win.
 Burton scored a double and kicked 6 goals.
 He also had a try assist in the opening ten minutes for teammate Josh Addo-Carr.
 In the following week against the Newcastle Knights, Burton chip kicked to winger Addo-Carr who passed back inside for Aaron Schoupp in what was considered one of the tries of the season in Canterbury's dominant 24-10 win.

 The combination between Burton and Addo-Carr had strengthened significantly after a slow start to the season, with former Brisbane Broncos winger and media personality Denan Kemp on his YouTube podcast Bloke in a Bar stating that the only similar comparison in recent rugby league memory was the connection between former Canterbury player Johnathan Thurston and North Queensland teammate Matt Bowen.
 Pundits applauded how quickly they built their combination which became a fixture of the new-look Canterbury side under interim coach Mick Potter and essentially revolutionised the club through innovative attacking play, averaging 25.5 points a game.
 The media praised Burton for helping the Canterbury side re-establish the "entertainers" tag that the club famously developed in the 1980s.
-Canterbury-Bankstown hoped that Burton would extend his contract beyond 2023 under general manager Phil Gould as they view him as the centre of builiding the future of the club around.
+Canterbury hoped that Burton would extend his contract beyond 2023 under general manager Phil Gould as they view him as the centre of building the future of the club around.

 In round 25, Burton kicked a field goal with one minute remaining to beat Manly 21-20.

-Burton was selected to play in the 2022 Prime Minister's XIII team to play against Papua New Guinea, alongside Bulldogs teammates Josh Addo-Carr, Max King, and Jake Averillo.
+Burton was selected to play in the 2022 Prime Minister's XIII team to play against Papua New Guinea, alongside Canterbury teammates Josh Addo-Carr, Max King, and Jake Averillo.
 The Australian side won the game 64-10, with Burton scoring a try.